 Therapy can be turned off by your doctor, or if desired, the pump can be surgically removed.

-Doctors have been prescribing ITB TherapySM since 1992, when it was approved by the FDA in the United States.
+Doctors have been prescribing ITB therapy since 1992, when it was approved by the FDA in the United States.
 The same Medtronic pump is also used to deliver pain medication for many patients worldwide.
-More than 400,0003 patients have been implanted with a Medtronic pump.
+A prescription is required.

-It's important to learn not only about the benefits of ITB TherapySM, but also the risks.
+It's important to learn not only about the benefits of ITB therapy, but also the risks.

 IMPORTANT SAFETY INFORMATION ABOUT ITB THERAPY

-When receiving ITB TherapySM with Lioresal Intrathecal (baclofen injection), make sure you follow your clinician's instructions closely.
+When receiving ITB therapy with Lioresal® Intrathecal (baclofen injection), make sure you follow your clinician's instructions closely.
 A sudden stop in therapy can result in serious baclofen withdrawal symptoms, such as high fever, changed mental status, muscle stiffness, and in rare cases, may result in the loss of function of many vital organs and death.